 Below we have outlined the 7 main criteria to help you narrow down your choices.
-Once you have been through these, we hope you find a match between your needs, from one of the most awarded hand blender brands / models, or a match with one of our own top picks for best in 2019 (based on awards, reviews, tests and experiences all through 2016/17/8.)
+Once you have been through these, we hope you find a match between your needs, from one of the most awarded hand blender brands/models, or a match with one of our own top picks for best in 2021 (based on awards, reviews, tests, and experiences from 2016 up to today)

 For light infrequent things you don’t need much power / speed.
 For thicker heavier harder things you need more, and better, power and control.
 Judging only on the number of watts though can be a bit of a red herring (see FAQs) .
 Most sellers and mini – reviewers tout that over 200W is good, or that the higher you go and the more speeds you can have, the better the blender is.
 It certainly seems to mean that the price goes up.
 This is probably why you will the majority in the 400W – 800W range, and this works for most designs.

 However, just because one blender has a higher wattage number, it doesn’t mean it is necessary, or that it will guarantee better results, or even that it will last longer.
 So it´s not just about the horsepower !
 It´s more about the type of and quality of the design, and speeds combined with power to deliver the results you need.
 Of course, if you don’t need it to do much volume, or if you are only blending soft or cooked foods anyway, for example pureeing for baby foods, creaming soup, or simple smoothies (check out our recipes here) then you would probably be happy with a blender under 200 Watts.